 Andrew Powers was born and raised in the Pacific Northwest close to the waters of Puget Sound.
 At the bright age of 19, he headed east to Middlebury College, where he studied geography under an incredible faculty of daring thinkers.
 Andrew loves history, maps and transformative technology...
 Probably why SHGIS is the best job he's ever had.
 He currently lives in Seattle.

-Philippa (Pippa) Schwarzkopf is the Digital Humanities Initiative's post-baccalaureate research fellow.
-As a senior DHi intern, Pippa worked on a variety of oral history projects, both capturing interviews as a videographer and creating archives as a metadata cataloguer.
-Following graduation, she is continuing to assist on projects as a videographer, video editor, and creative consultant while training the interns who will continue the DHi's exploration of documentary film as a research component.
+Philippa (Pippa) Schwarzkopf was the Digital Humanities Initiative's post-baccalaureate research fellow.
+As a senior DHi Intern, Pippa worked on a variety of oral history projects, both capturing interviews as a videographer and creating archives as a metadata cataloguer.
+Following graduation, she continued to assist on projects as a videographer, video editor, and creative consultant while training the interns who will continue the DHi's exploration of documentary film as a research component.
 She is currently pursuing a career in independent film with an interest in multimedia and alternative forms of interactive narrative.
-Through her work with the DHi, Pippa is hoping to improve her technological literacy, further her skills in film production, and gain exposure to a growing field of creative approaches to integrated digital scholarship.
+Through her work with the DHi, Pippa hoped to improve her technological literacy, further her skills in film production, and gain exposure to a growing field of creative approaches to integrated digital scholarship.

 Nicolas Sohl is a Southern California native that uses GIS and photography as a medium to highlight the connections between, and use of, our natural, urban, and social environments.
 Nicolas’s photography has been shown in several solo shows and was featured by National Geographic and CNN.
 He is a graduate of Middlebury College and his work is enriched by his studies in geography.
 He currently lives in St. Kitts and Nevis, where he concurrently works with the SHGIS and works as a project manager for on-island development projects.
 His work with the SHGIS has focused on understanding and visualizing the spatial-temporal dynamics of African neighborhood removals in the 19th and 20th century in order to better understand how forced removals to Soweto effected neighborhood population densities and public health in Johannesburg and Soweto.